-A patient level prediction model problem is defined by an ‘at risk’ cohort (the group of people we wish to do the prediction for), the ‘outcome’ cohort (the outcome we wish to predict) and the ‘at-risk’ period (time window relative to the start of the at risk cohort index date).
-At present only a limited number of conditions have existing patient level prediction models and little is known about the feasibility of utilizing observational databases for clinically useful patient level prediction models at scale (for all suitable ‘at risk’ and ‘outcome’ cohort pairs).
-It very interesting to use the observational databases to determine a very large number of ‘at-risk’ and ‘outcome’ pairs and develop prediction models for all these pairs.
+A patient-level prediction model problem is defined by an ‘at risk’ cohort (the group of people we wish to do the prediction for), the ‘outcome’ cohort (the outcome we wish to predict) and the ‘at-risk’ period (time window relative to the start of the at risk cohort index date).
+In this study we focus on a single ‘at-risk’ cohort (Type II Diabetes) and a single ‘outcome’ cohort HF and we use a ‘at-risk’ period of 1 year.

-In this proof on concept study we focus on a single ‘at-risk’ cohort (pharmaceutically treated depression cohort) and investigate 22 ‘outcome’ cohorts.
 The study will be implemented across the OHDSI collaborator network to externally validate the models and evaluate their transportability across the world.

+A secondary goal in our study is to validate known models.
+We like to create insight in how reproducible these models are based on the available information in the papers.

+[Overview of literature on HF prediction in T2DM -> Ross can you add some detail]

 Research Questions and Objectives

-Research Questions
+Our study consists of two parts:

+Development and validation of a new prediction model for HF in T2DM patients.

+In this part of the study we will use all available data sources to train and validate a prediction model.
+We will use all available data in the electronic health record prior to the incident T2DM event.
+In this part of our study we have the following research questions:

+Are we able to develop models to predict HF in T2DM patients with high discriminative abilities that are well calibrated?

+Are these models transportable to other databases not used for training (external validation)?

+Validation of existing models for HF in T2DM patients

-We want to investigate the performance of the various patient level prediction models to gain insight into the feasibility of large-scale patient level prediction models.
-Evaluation of the models both internally and externally is a key component in this assessment.
+We want to investigate the performance of various patient level prediction models to predict HF in patients with T2DM and compare these with our models.
+In this part we have the following research questions:

-Primary hypothesis

-Observational databases can be used to develop a large number of patient level prediction models that have good discriminative abilities and are well calibrated.

-Furthermore, we would like to test whether the large scale prediction package can be deployed in a distributed data network.
-This presents the opportunity to externally validate the models across numerous databases spanning various countries using a standardized approach.
-The study is completely implemented in an R package which will be distributed to partners that are willing to participate.

-Secondary hypothesis 1

-Transportability assessments are feasible in a large data network.

-The no free lunch theory suggests that there will be no classifier that always outperforms the others.
-In this study we will investigate five different classifiers and compare their performances across the ‘outcome’ cohorts and OHDSI databases.

-Secondary hypothesis 2

-There will be no classifiers that outperforms the other classifiers across all outcomes investigated in this study.
+Are the models currently available in literature externally valid?

+Is the model developed use our data-driven approach outperforming the currently available models?

-Research methods
+Research methods model development (Part 1)

 Study Design

 Overview

+Figure 2.
+The prediction problem

-For a single ‘at risk’ cohort consisting of people with pharmaceutically treated depression we will develop prediction models that predict whether 22 different outcomes occur within a year of the start of the depression period.
+For a single ‘at risk’ cohort consisting of people with T2DM we will develop prediction models that predict the occurrence of HF within a year of the start of the initial T2DM diagnosis.
 We will assess five different classifiers to also investigate database and method differences for each prediction problem.
 This will be distributed across the OHDSI network observational databases.